Metal Roofing Contractors Blog

 There are two main types of gutter systems: external and internal.
 Aesthetics aside, the major difference between the two styles involves what happens when the gutter fails.
 Gutter failure can occur from something as simple as a clogged downspout or as complex as extreme rainfall that exceeds what the system was designed to carry.

-internal gutter systemsRegardless of the cause, when failure occurs external gutters deposit water outside the building envelope and internal gutter systems deposit water inside the building envelope.
+internal gutter systemsRegardless of the cause, external gutters deposit water outside the building envelope when failure occurs, and internal gutter systems deposit water inside the building envelope.

 Pitfalls of Internal Gutters

-rsz_1gutter-internalInternal gutters are most common in flat roof applications; however, they are also occasionally designed for metal roofing systems.
+Internal gutters are most common in flat roof applications but are also occasionally designed for metal roofing systems.
 Their use in metal roofing systems tends to occur when either the building design isn’t conducive to external gutters or when the designer or owner wants to avoid the visual appearance of gutters.

 While internal gutter systems aren’t necessarily rare, it’s routinely recommended to avoid them if at all possible.
 The reasons for this recommendation are numerous.